Andrew Hamilton sits at a table and points at typed pages in a binder while talking to Bryan Keene at his right.

 The black-and-white photograph shows several men and women in business attire in animated conversation.

 A Magnum Photos meeting in Paris, 1950.
-Clockwise from far left: Robert Capa, Maria Eisner, Alberto Mondadori, Ernst Haas (standing), George Rodger, Joan Bush, David Seymour, Leonard Spooner, Werner Bischof.
+From left to right: Robert Capa, Maria Eisner, Alberto Mondadori, Ernst Haas (standing), George Rodger, Joan Bush, David Seymour, Leonard Spooner, Werner Bischof.
 Courtesy Magnum Photos

 Different colored circles dot a gray map of Europe, while a sidebar on the left begins with the header 'Magnum’s Agent Network in Europe.'

-Nadya Bair’s data visualization of the Magnum Photos agent network in Europe
+Nadya Bair’s data visualization of Magnum Photos’s agent network in Europe.

 While cataloguing Magnum’s European operations, Bair created digital maps and data visualizations that revealed the agency’s vast networks.
 Among these networks were the agency’s clients and staff, the latter of which included many women vital to Magnum’s operations.
 Bair found herself wanting to write about these women, who—in addition to helping Magnum photographers in the field—archived, sold, and edited the photographers’ work.